bsmith89/blog/content/Code/swc-python-lesson.md

-My ultimate goal on the second day was to write a program to calculate the mean inflammation of each subject in the example files and then transform that program into a command-line script which would operate as a UNIX-style filter.
+My ultimate goal on the second day was to write a program to calculate the mean inflammation of each subject in the example files and then transform the program into a command-line script that would operate as a UNIX-style filter.
 I remember Greg Wilson teaching Python scripting (along with BASH and SQL) that way during my first workshop (as a _learner_!) at MSU in May 2012[^swc-msu].
-This seemed like a worthwhile mini-capstone, since it would reintroduce ideas from the BASH lesson the day before, and we could version-control our work with git.
+This [last topic][topic-10] seemed like a worthwhile mini-capstone, since it would reintroduce ideas from the BASH lesson the day before, and we could version-control our work with git.
 While we managed to run our code as a script (rather than a cell in the